3 Questions for Better Decisions

 - The investment could take off, and I could earn 20-30% annual returns instead of 10%.

-- I could save time and money and most likely have time to do it late before I die.
+- Save time and money and most likely have time to do it late before I die.

-- I could take a slight “loss” but prevent my money from falling further.
+- Take a slight “loss” but prevent my money from falling further.
 And I could get back in toward the bottom and make a killing!

 Question 2: What is the worst that could happen if I’m wrong?